AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 The estimates in Tab.4 are refined using an analysis of the references {cite}`staples2017limits, staples2018aviation` to obtain detailed results for different resources.
-Concerning waste, used cooking oil represents a deposit of about 1 EJ, the rest being household waste.
+Concerning waste, used cooking oil represents a deposit of about 1 EJ, the rest being household waste <!-- municipal solid waste-->.
 Energy crops are divided into 63% lignocellulose, 9% vegetable oils and 28% sugar or starch-based materials.

 The results obtained are consistent with {cite}`slade2014global` which concludes that likely estimates are less than